microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    * App Service Plan ({ENVIRONMENTNAME}meds-plan) to support the meds App Service/Dashboard App.

 * Go to the **Secondard AD** in Portal.
 Go to App Registrations.
 All the 3 different clients are registered here.

+*  **Warning**: Azure Key Vault now **defaults to soft-delete**, a manual removal of the Azure Key Vault is required if you need to delete this deployment and start over.
+   * Check if any Key Vaults are in soft-delete state: **Get-AzKeyVault -InRemovedState**
+   * Remove Key Vault in soft-delete state: **Remove-AzKeyVault -VaultName {keyvaultname} -InRemovedState -Location {locationname}**

 ## Task #2: Generate & Load synthetic data.